sinistersnare/sinistersnare.github.io/content/about.md

 Hi!
 I am <strong>DAVIS</strong>.

-Technology is what changes the world.
+Infrastructure is what changes the world.

 ## Contact